ilanschnell/pep570/slides.md

     pow(2, y=6, z=10)
     pow(z=10, y=6, x=2)

-There is no easy way specify which parameters are positional or keyword.
+There is no restriction on the calling convention, no way to specify which parameters are positional or keyword.

 ---